 Slopes, fun parks, half-pipes, sledding, cross- country skiing, snowshoe and winter hiking trails and ice-skating rinks; the Schwyz winter sports region bids everything your heart desires.
 And the winter sports resorts Einsiedeln / Ybrig, Mythen region, Rigi, Rothenthurm, Sattel-Hochstuckli and Stoos are just perfect for day trips as well as winter sports holidays.

-- Fronalpstock, Grosser Mythen and Rigi – peak experiences.
+- Fronalpstock, Grosser Mythen and Rigi – stunning views and unforgettable peak experiences.

 - Einsiedeln Monastery – 1000 years of history; core feature of which is the baroque monastery church with the black Madonna.
 The abbey library is home to books and documents that date back to the time of the monastery founding.